-The 2021 Policy Intentions Document consultation recorded over 90% support for a proposed policy aimed at protecting and enhancing the local network of footpaths, bridleways and cycle routes.
+- 5.3.3 The 2021 Policy Intentions Document consultation recorded over 90% support for a proposed policy aimed at protecting and enhancing the local network of footpaths, bridleways and cycle routes.
 In a 2015 young people survey, which supported the wider community survey of the time, high levels of enthusiasm for cycling were revealed, together with a strong desire for more safe cycle routes.

-The definitive Rights of Way map held by North Yorkshire County Council shows the current network of footpaths and bridleways in the Neighbourhood Area.
-The network is considered to be strong, although particular paths would benefit from improvement or better maintenance.
-The lack of any official cycling route is apparent, although National Cycle Route 67 does pass close to the area's eastern boundary, along Rudding Lane.
-There is an aspiration to secure a link towards this route within the Neighbourhood Area.

-Policy TTT1 below reflects community wishes and puts in place provisions designed to protect, improve and extend the local rights of way and cycling network.
+In the 2022 Regulation 14 consultation, over 87% of respondents supported the proposed policy, while also putting forward sound suggestions as to further improvements to the network which the policy should include. - 5.3.4 The definitive Rights of Way map held by North Yorkshire County Council shows the current network of footpaths and bridleways in the Neighbourhood Area.
+The network is considered to be strong, although particular paths would benefit from improvement or better maintenance and small local gaps exist which could usefully be filled, i.e. in order to provide missing links or complete circular routes.
+The proposed short branch of footpath from Harrogate Ringway to Pannal Community Park, via a footbridge over the River Crimple, thereby effecting a link from this plan's proposed Park and Stride (ref Policy TTT4) to the park, is one such example. - 5.3.5 The lack of any official cycling route is apparent, although National Cycle Route 67 does pass close to the area's eastern boundary, along Rudding Lane.
+There is an aspiration to secure a link towards this route within the Neighbourhood Area, and for a link along the line of the Harrogate Ringway from Pannal village to Almsford Bridge and then on, beyond the area, into Harrogate or to the Yorkshire Showground Greenway linking Hornbeam Park Station to the Great Yorkshire Showground. - 5.3.6 Policy TTT1 below reflects community wishes and puts in place provisions designed to protect, improve and extend the local rights of way and cycling network.
 This approach is consistent with Local Plan Policy TI1 (Sustainable Transport).
 It is also in line with various NPPF policy provisions, including paragraphs 104 and 106 regarding promoting and providing for walking and cycling.